Claualvarez/Sequence_analysis_intro/README.md

    - ProtBLAST/PSI-BLAST

   Hover over the name of the programs to get a short description of what they do. \
-  Click on the names of the tabs to explore other programs in the Bioinformatics Toolkit.
+  Click on the different tabs to explore other programs in the Bioinformatics Toolkit.

   ![](https://github.com/Claualvarez/Sequence_analysis_intro/blob/master/figures/Welcome_hhblits.png)